jumashafara/jumashafara/docs/cv.md

 ### OpenPriceEngine, South Africa: Junior Developer
 **December 2021 - July 2022**

-- Analyzed retail pricing data to identify trends and inform pricing strategies.
 - Developed dashboards using HTML/CSS/JS for visualizing price movements.
 - Supported backend development of a pricing API with Django and Python.
+- Analyzed retail pricing data to identify trends and inform pricing strategies.

-### Makerere University, Uganda: Research Internship
+### Makerere University, Uganda: Research Intern
 **December 2021 - March 2022**

 - Conducted a comprehensive analysis of internet usage patterns in Uganda, identifying key trends and recommendations for policy improvements.
 - Built statistical models that helped identify the significant factors determining levels and trends of internet use in Uganda

-## Projects
+## Other Projects

 ### Open Price Engine API
 **Technologies:** Django, Python, PostgreSQL, FastAPI, AWS